chrisKoeh/py-system-tests/README.md

 ```
 python3 main.py
 ```
-which will execute two testcases (defined under `examples/HttpGetTestCase.py` and `examples/TimeTestCase.py`).
+which will execute the testcases defined under `examples/HttpGetTestCase.py` (triggered with 4 different parameter sets) and `examples/TimeTestCase.py`.
+An error message will be printed, that a `system_params.json` was not found which can be ignored for now.
 After that open the created `examples/index.html` for an overview of the results in a web browser.
 ## Testsuite
 The Testsuite is defined under `simple_system_tests/TestSuite.py`:
 - holds and executes testcases